helins/fdat.cljc/README.md

     ::fdat/args [3]})
 ```

-That is precisely why we can do the following.
-The Nippy plugin extends Nippy so
+Note that what needs to be in the registry in not `plus-3` but the key it refers
+to, which is `user/curried-add` and which we already added indeed.

+For instance, and this is generally what any plugin does, the Nippy plugin
-that `IMetas` with a `key` receive special treatment: they are discarded, only
+extends Nippy so that `IMetas` with a `key` receive special treatment: they are
-their metadata, being a simple map, is serialized.
-At deserialization, this
+discarded, only their metadata, being a simple map, is serialized.
+At
-metadata map containing a `key` and (if needed) `arguments` is automatically
+deserialization, this metadata map containing a `key` and (if needed)
-used against a `registry` (defaulting to the global one) in order to produce (or
+`arguments` is automatically used against a `registry` (defaulting to the global
-rather "reproduce") the intended `IMeta`.
+one) in order to produce (or rather "reproduce") the intended `IMeta`.

 ```clojure
 (= 7